 The definition of Dwelling Units (DUs) in the MEPS Household Survey is generally consistent with the definition employed for the National Health Interview Survey (NHIS).
-The dwelling unit ID (DUID) is a seven-digit random ID number assigned after the case was sampled for MEPS.
+The dwelling unit ID (DUID) is a seven digit ID number comprised of the 2 digit panel number and a 5 digit encrypted case ID assigned after the case was sampled for MEPS.
 The person number (PID) uniquely identifies all persons within the dwelling unit.
 The variable DUPERSID is a combination of the variables DUID and PID; thus it uniquely identifies each sampled person in the file.